 Besides a few sets of columns and arches and a partial wall of a palace, most of the ruins are quite low.
 What’s interesting is primarily the layout, as the UNESCO description implies.

 Baalbek was the highlight of Lebanon, as far as I was concerned, out of both days of sightseeing.
 You can read why in my article here.
 I was glad that I saw Anjar before Baalbek because Anjar would have seemed a real letdown after seeing Baalbek.

 Thoroughly impressed by Baalbek, it was unlikely that anything else would make much of an impact that day, and Chateau Ksara Winery did not, though it was a pleasant enough visit.
-We started with a very quick tour of the winery, but its speed may have been because we arrived a bit later than planned.
+I just wished we could have spent more time at Baalbek and skipped the winery.
+Anyway, we started with a very quick tour of the winery, but its speed may have been because we arrived a bit later than planned.

 Ksara Winery is unique in that the wine is stored in large casks inside tunnels that probably date to Roman times.
 The winery’s tour guide told us the story of how they were found in 1898: a story involving a fox that stole an egg, and a monk who chased it.
 The winery was founded by Jesuit monks in 1857 and uses grapes grown in their vineyards in the Beq’aa valley nearby.

 After the tour, we tasted some wines: a rose, a white, a red and a sweet white dessert wine.
 I’m no wine connoisseur, but they tasted good to me, particularly the rose.